 Distances and driving times are provided in the interactive map at the top of this page.

-Some of the popular beaches have life guard patrols and dog walking restrictions during the spring and summer time.
+During the spring and summer, some of the popular beaches have lifeguard patrols and dog walking restrictions.

 The area is very popular with surfers and there are a number of surfing schools catering to all age groups and abilities.
 See our Gower Surfing Schools page for information on the various schools that operate on the peninsula coastline.

 In addition, to help you get the most out of your holiday we have produced a smartphone App that gives you detailed information on all of Gower’s bays, beaches and coves.
 It is free to download and use and available for Android or iPhone as shown opposite.

 The Gower peninsula is known to have been inhabited since at least the Upper Paleolithic period.
 There are 83 scheduled ancient monuments and sites representing most periods in history since that time.
 These include stone, bronze and iron age sites, medieval castles, eighteenth-century parkland, and industrial monuments.
 It has been described as an ‘unrivalled microcosm of Wales’s historic wealth.

 In 1823 Rev. William Buckland discovered a fairly complete Upper Paleolithic-era human male skeleton in Goat’s hole cave.
 This is one of the Paviland Caves located between Port Eynon and Mewslade.
 The find was named the Red Lady of Paviland because the fossilized bones are dyed in red ochre.
 Later investigators determined that the skeleton was actually a male.
 This was the first human fossil to have been found anywhere in the world.
 To date, it is still the oldest ceremonial burial to be discovered anywhere in Western Europe.
 The most recent re-calibrated radiocarbon dating in 2009 indicates that the skeleton can be dated to around 33,000 Before Present (BP).